How to make delicious gummy bears at home!Published on April 4, 2022 1 min read

 Don't use a whisk!
 This will result in lots of tiny bubbles appearing, which will be almost impossible to remove.
 Use a spoon or spatula to stir smoothly, steadily, and patiently, and all will be fine.

-If you're using more than one flavour or colour, split the mixture before adding them.
+If you're using more than one flavor or color, split the mixture before adding them.
 It's a good idea to use small saucepans for this because as the mixture cools it thickens considerably and this makes it harder to fill the moulds.
 Using saucepans also means you can gently warm the mixture until it liquifies again.

-Here we created four colours and two flavours.
-We split the mix in two, flavouring one with strawberry and one with lemon.
-We then coloured one pink and then violet, and the other yellow then green.
+Here we created four colors and two flavors.
+We split the mix in two, flavoring one with strawberry and one with lemon.
+We then colored one pink and then violet, and the other yellow then green.

-We used four colours and two flavours.
-We split the mix into two, flavouring one with strawberry and one with lemon.
-One we coloured with pink then violet, the other with yellow, then green.
+We used four colors and two flavors.
+We split the mix into two, flavoring one with strawberry and one with lemon.
+One we colored with pink then violet, the other with yellow, then green.